AoboHill/STAM_and_Simulation/README.md

 2. Q = N(U - I)

 This scaling both used in STAM and corresponding simulations.
-Moreover, in the STAM, the mu in Q is fixed whereas the kappa is the only parameter required to be estimated
+Moreover, in the STAM, the mu in Q (Kimura two-parameter model) is fixed whereas the kappa is the only parameter required to be estimated

 ```